RobinAntu/CSE3CAP_TEAM_B-/README.md

 - `app.js` – React components for authentication, dashboard, settings, wizard, and plan views.
 - `planner.js` – Demonstrates the planning algorithm pipeline and persists data with `localStorage`.
 - `style.css` – Global theme and layout.
+- `server.js` – Simple Express server for hosting the app.
-- `package.json` – Basic metadata and placeholder scripts.
+- `package.json` – Basic metadata, server and test scripts, and dependencies.

 ## Data Persistence
 User inputs and generated plans are saved in the browser's `localStorage` so you can revisit and monitor previously entered data.